nim65s/django-cineclub/README.md

 3. Install the package:
     * Directly from the repo: `pip install -e git://github.com/Nim65s/django-cineclub.git#egg=cine`
     * Built it yoursefl: `python setup.py sdist; pip install -U dist/*.tar.gz`
-4. Go to the example dir: `cd mycineclub_example`
+5. Go to the example dir: `cd mycineclub_example`
+6. Optionnaly install django-bootstrap3 if you want to use the provided templates

+    ```bash
+    pip install django-bootstrap3
+    ```

-6. Update and populate your database, and launch the server
+7. Update and populate your database, and launch the server

     ```python
     ./manage.py migrate